blitzbugg/Java/README.md

 # Java Practical Exam Preparation

-This repository contains a collection of Java programs aimed at helping me prepare for my upcoming practical exam.
+This repository contains a collection of Java programs aimed at helping me and my freinds to prepare for our upcoming practical exam.
 The repository is divided into three sections: Sample Programs, Applet Programs, and Java ODBC Programs.

 ## Repository Structure